marcin-chwedczuk/_blog/_posts/2020-10-01-ssh-like-a-pro.md

 </html>
 {% endhighlight %}
 The general syntax is `-L local-machine:local-port:remote-machine:remote-port`.
-Notice that for the `remote-machine` we choose `localhost`, but we could e.g. chose other computer to which `pi` can connect.
+Notice that for the `remote-machine` we have chosen `localhost`, but we could e.g. chose other computer to which `pi` can connect.
 `local-machine` part can be omitted (`localhost` is the default).

-If you don't need the session, only the tunnel you can run `ssh` as a background task (this will not be a shell background task, so it will not show up in `bg` command):
+If you don't need the session only the tunnel, you can run `ssh` as a background task (this will not be a shell background task, so it will not show up in `bg` command):
 {% highlight bash %}
 mac$ ssh -fN -L localhost:5432:localhost:7777 pi